The Lake Erie Amateur Radio Association - WB8CQR WR8ABC

 Added Article IX, Authorized the creation of a Standard Operating Procedures of the Association document.

-Added Preface - Gender, reference to either gender includes both genders.
+Added Preface, Gender, reference to either gender includes both genders.

 Changed the name of this document from Regulations to Bylaws.
 Changed the word "Regulations" to "Bylaws" where said word appeared in this document.